alexmasselot/kibana-plugin-howto-infra/blog/README.md

 ---
 *The possibility of a custom plugin is a strong Kibana promise.
 We propose an end to end tutorial to write such plugins.
-But this "end to end" approach also means "how to continuously deploy them?", "how to share an environment with seeded test data?"
+But this "end to end" approach also means "how to continuously deploy them?", "how to share an environment with seeded data?"
 Those questions will bring us in a full fledged integration infrastructure, backed by Docker.*

 ---

 The ElasticSearch has grown from a Lucene evolution to a full fledged distributed dcoument store, with powerful storage, search and aggregation capabilities.
-Kibana definiteley brought a strong component for interative searching and visualization and brought athe data storage tier into an end user browser.
+Kibana definiteley brought a strong component for interative searching and visualization and piped the data storage tier into an end user browser.

 Customizable dashboards via a rich library of graphical components made its success, but soon, the need for real customization arose.
 If plugins were thought to be integrated from early on, the actual customisation often lied into forking the master project and adapting to on particular purpose [REFREF daunting].